equintana/code-counter/README.md

 Code counter
 ====
-- By Erlinis Quintana
+By Erlinis Quintana

-- erlinis.quintana@koombea.com
+- First assignment

 What is code counter?
 --